jsdungeon/micropython/README.md

 Before you can use micropython you have to flash it to the M5STACK.
 I will try to add more details about this in the near future.

+CP210x USB to UART Bridge VCP Drivers https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers
+DO NOT download the univeral drive!
+Use this one: Download for Windows 7/8/8.1/10 (v6.7.5)

 But don't forget: I'm a noob with this ;-)

 Cheers & have fun!